homeylab/bookstack-file-exporter/README.md

 - Discover and build relationships between Bookstack `Shelves/Books/Chapters/Pages` to create a relational parent-child layout
 - Export Bookstack pages and their content to a `.tgz` archive
-- Additional content for pages like their images and metadata and can be exported
+- Additional content for pages like their images, attachments, and metadata and can be exported
-- The exporter can also [Modify Markdown Files](#modify-markdown-files) to replace image links with local exported image paths for a more portable backup
+- The exporter can also [Modify Markdown Files](#modify-markdown-files) to replace image and/or attachment links with local exported paths for a more portable backup
 - YAML configuration file for repeatable and easy runs
 - Can be run via [Python](#run-via-pip) or [Docker](#run-via-docker)
 - Can push archives to remote object storage like [Minio](https://min.io/)
 - Basic housekeeping option (`keep_last`) to keep a tidy archive destination

 Supported backup targets are: